concordia-fsae/firmware/docs/env/ENV.md

     - Debugging in the env is done through GDB and OpenOCD
     - To start the OpenOCD server and connect to the remote host in GDB, execute:
         - `scons --target=$COMPONENT_DESIGNATOR openocd-gdb` from the env
+        - You can chain multiple commands together.
+For example: 'scons --target=stw upload openocd-gdb' will build, upload, and start the debugger
     - The standard GDB commands apply.
 To reset or halt the MCU through the SWD connection, execute:
         - `monitor reset`, `monitor reset halt`